 The international college program at Södra Vätterbygdens Folhögskola (SVF), including a student exchange with North Park University, started in 1976.
-Now celebrating more than three decades of continuous exchange, SVF College Line is most likely the oldest program of its kind between Sweden and the United States.
+Now celebrating more than three decades of continuous exchange, SVF College Line is one of the oldest program of its kind between Sweden and the United States.

 College Line is a one-year program in which your fall semester takes place at SVF in Jönköping, Sweden, and your spring semester at North Park University in Chicago.
 During the fall semester, a group of approximately 15 North Park students study at SVF together with a cohort of about 15 SVF students.
 For the spring semester, everyone moves to Chicago to continue with the second semester of the program.

-The courses taken at SVF can be transferred to credits (poäng) at North Park University.
-SVF students register for spring classes at North Park during the fall semester, and a list of available courses (most of which are four credits) will be presented by the North Park professor at SVF in October.
-Refer to North Park's academic catalog online for more information.
+SVF students register for spring classes at North Park during the fall semester, and a list of available courses (most of which are four credits each) will be presented by the North Park professor at SVF in October.
 Not all courses are available to SVF College Line students.

-To maintain F-1 visa status, students must register for a minimum of 12 hours and a maximum of 17 hours (three to four courses each semester).
+To maintain J-1 visa status, students must register for a minimum of 12 hours and a maximum of 17 hours (three to four courses each semester).

 Students may change courses up until the start of classes, provided the course is available to SVF students and there is available space.